-7 important things to know about rabbits
+7 things to know before buying a rabbit

 Are you considering buying a pair of rabbits?
 Or are you just curious to learn a little more about rabbits in general?
 Great!
 Maybe you are wondering what rabbits eat, how they should live and their life expectancy?
 Here is our list of 7 of the most important things you need to know about rabbits!